maurino1973/Plugins/DPU_Template/README.md

 - Enclose each configuration parameter name with ** for highlighting the text as bold.

+- Add '(optional)' to Type of input or output if it is not mandatory (all inputs and outputs are mandatory by default).

 - Delete these template comments after the completion of the document.

 -->